What Is GDPR?

 Can the user view or edit their own submissions?

-As of Gravity Forms 2.4, the Personal Data tab of Form Settings allows you to integrate with the WordPress Export Personal Data tool and export chosen entry data to the customer.
+The Personal Data options in the Form Settings area allows you to integrate with the WordPress Export Personal Data tool to send entry data to the customer.

 Are the entries sent to gravityforms.com or other related domains?

-No. Form submissions (entries) are saved to your sites WordPress database.
-The data would only leave your site if you configure a notification email or another add-on yourself to send it elsewhere.
+No. Form submissions (entries) are saved to your site’s WordPress database.
+The data will only leave your site if you configure a notification email or another add-on yourself to send it elsewhere.

 Does Gravity Forms set any cookies?

-Gravity Forms does not set any cookies on the front-end of the site.
-It does set a cookie on the entry detail page in the admin when an admin views the entry and checks the show empty fields checkbox, that cookie is named gf_display_empty_fields.
+Gravity Forms does not set any cookies on the front end of the site.
+However, it does set a cookie on the entry detail page in the admin when an admin user views the entry and checks the show empty fields checkbox.
+That cookie is named gf_display_empty_fields.